Frequently Asked Questions

 Am I eligible to play for the Metros?

-Anyone who is a student in Greater Manchester, Cheshire, North Wales, Lancashire, Merseyside or North Staffordshire is eligible.
-We have had players from the University of Manchester, MMU, Salford, Liverpool John Moores, UCLan, Lancaster, Chester, Glyndŵr, Edge Hill and Bolton.
+The Metros is a composite club - university ice hockey is made up primarily of clubs taking players from several different universities.
+Anyone who is a student in Greater Manchester, Cheshire, North Wales, Lancashire or North Staffordshire is eligible.
+We mainly take players from the University of Manchester, MMU, Salford and UCLan, but if you are studying at other universities in the area you are also welcome.
 We can also take players who are studying at the Open University, if we are the closest club.

 Yes, that's me.
 How do I sign up?